operator-framework/operator-sdk-samples/dex-operator/README.md

 # Dex Operator

 ## Overview
-This Dex operator is an operator built with the [Operator SDK][operator_sdk].
-Currently the operator supports scaling the numbers of pods on the mock connector and future work involves allowing the connectors to be configured using the operator CRD.
+This [Dex][dex_link] operator is an operator built with the [Operator SDK][operator_sdk].
+Currently the operator supports scaling the numbers of pods (dex servers).
+Future work involves allowing the connectors to be configured using the operator CRD.

+What is dex?
+>Dex is an identity service that uses OpenID Connect to drive authentication for other apps.
+>
+>Dex acts as a portal to other identity providers through "connectors."
+This lets dex defer authentication to LDAP servers, SAML providers, or established identity providers like GitHub, Google, and Active Directory.
+Clients write their authentication logic once to talk to dex, then dex handles the protocols for a given backend.

 ## Quick Start
 This quick start guide walks through the process of building the dex-operator.